pszentg/cl4ptr4p/README.md

-# cl4ptr4p
+# lightswitch
-simple python project to control the lights in the room with your claps.
+simple python project to control the light switches by phyisically flipping them with a tiny motor

 ## Getting started